pandaive/java-tutorial/README.md

 <h2> Step 7: logs </h2>

 No need for introduction what logs are for.
-Lombok comes with a @Slf4j annotation which gives you static final `log` field of type Logger which you can use to add custom logs to your API.
+Lombok comes with a @Slf4j class annotation which gives you static final `log` field of type Logger which you can use to add custom logs to your API within annotated class.

 For usage, you simply import Slf4j and add @Slf4j annotation like here: